brianshumate/robo-pirate/README.markdown

 Robo Pirate (@robo_pirate)
 ==========================

-Robo pirate is a Twitter bot that is a harmony of code being primarily written by [Brent Woodruff](http://www.brentwoodruff.com/) and vocabulary plus bits of code written by [Brian Shumate](http://brianshumate.com/).
+Robo Pirate is a Twitter bot that is a harmony of code being primarily written by [Brent Woodruff](http://www.brentwoodruff.com/) and vocabulary plus bits of code written by [Brian Shumate](http://brianshumate.com/).